sws2apps/sws2apps-docs/organized/docs/how-to-use/persons/all-persons.md

 The All Persons page is where all the records of your congregation's members are created and stored.

 Persons are all people that take part in your congregation's life.
-That's not only publishers, but also students on a midweek meetins, therefore the page is called Persons.
+That's not only publishers, but also students on a midweek meetings, therefore the page is called Persons.
 Keeping the information and qualifications of each person up-to-date is important for accurate and efficient reporting and meeting scheduling.

 ![All persons overview](./img/persons-overview.png)